 To knowingly provide false information, may result in a fine under Schedule 3 of the Local Government Finance Act 1992 and retrospective charges may be applied to your Council Tax account.

-It is important that if your circumstances change you must tell us as soon as possible.
-If you are late to inform us, we backdate any change to when it happened.
+It is important that if your circumstances change you must tell us as soon as possible via myAccount.
+If you are late to inform us, we will backdate any change to when it happened.

-To request any of these discounts or disregards you will need to complete a Council Tax enquiry form by accessing your Council Tax account.
+To request any of these discounts or disregards you will need to complete a Council Tax enquiry form by accessing your Council Tax account via your myAccount.

 If you do not have a myAccount, you can register using the blue button below.